-Immediately after the event, a wide array of symptoms can be experienced by a person: shock, denial, anger, rage, sadness, confusion, terror, shame, humiliation, grief, sorrow and even suicidal or homicidal idealization.
+Immediately after the event, a wide array of symptoms can be experienced by a person: shock, denial, anger, rage, sadness, confusion, terror, shame, humiliation, grief, sorrow and even suicidal or homicidal idealisation.

-Other responses include restlessness, fatigue, frustration, fear, guilt, blame, grief, moodiness, sleep disturbance, eating disturbance, muscle tremors or “ticks”, reactive depression, nightmares, profuse sweating episodes, heart palpitations, vomiting, diarrhoea. hyper-vigilance, paranoia, phobic reaction and problems with concentration or anxiety.
+restlessness, fatigue, frustration, fear, guilt, blame, grief, moodiness, sleep disturbance, eating disturbance, muscle tremors or “ticks”, reactive depression, nightmares, profuse sweating episodes, heart palpitations, vomiting, diarrhoea, hyper-vigilance, paranoia, phobic reaction and problems with concentration or anxiety.
 (APA, 1994; Horowitz, 1976; Young, 1994).

 Longer-term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms like headaches or nausea.
-These responses can be masked within other problems such as excessive alcohol, tobacco and/or drug use.
-Interpersonal relations can become strained, work-related absenteeism may increase and, in extreme situations, divorce can be an unfortunate by-product.
-Survivor guilt is also quite common and can lead to serious depressive illness or neurotic anxiety as well (APA, 1994; Mitchell, 1983; Young, 1994).
+These responses can be masked within other problems such as excessive alcohol, tobacco and drug use.
+Interpersonal relations can become strained, work-related absenteeism may increase, and, in extreme situations, divorce can be an unfortunate by-product.
+Survivor guilt is also quite common and can lead to severe depressive illness or neurotic anxiety (APA, 1994; Mitchell, 1983; Young, 1994).

 While these feelings are normal, some people have difficulty moving on with their lives.
-It is possible to heal from trauma and move on, even if the event happened many years ago.
-With the right treatment, self-help strategies and support from people & groups around you, recovery and healing is possible.
+It is possible to heal from trauma and move on, even if it happened many years ago.
+With the proper treatment, self-help strategies and support from people & groups around you, recovery and healing are possible.

 Children who experience trauma may suffer severe and long-lasting effects.
-Traumatized children see the world as a dangerous frightening place.
-Trauma that is not resolved in childhood, may leave a child feeling helpless and insecure for life.
+Traumatised children see the world as a dangerous, frightening place.
+Trauma that is not resolved in childhood may leave a child feeling helpless and insecure for life.
 They experience a fundamental sense of fear which can be caused by: